ErwinLiYH/LlamafactoryRemoteHTTP/README.md

 # LlamafactoryRemoteHTTP

-LlamafactoryRemoteHTTP is a Python package that provides an HTTP server and client for interacting with LLaMA-Factory models remotely.
-It allows users to run a server on a remote machine and send requests to perform various operations, such as managing configurations, running commands, and uploading files.
+LlamafactoryRemoteHTTP is a lightweight pure Python package that provides an HTTP server (`fastapi`) and client for interacting with LLaMA-Factory models remotely.
+It allows users to run a server on a remote machine and send requests to perform various operations, such as managing configurations, running commands, and uploading datasets.

 ---